13.1.Email management job configuration

-This filter can be very useful because it enables to find the biggest emails for further processing.
-If these large emails (and large attachments) are permanently processed, the Exchange server will be relieved from redundant megabytes which causes its slowness in many cases.
+This filter can be very useful, because it allows to find the biggest emails for further processing.
+If these large emails (and large attachments) are permanently processed, the Exchange server will be relieved from redundant megabytes that cause its slowness in many cases.

 In the Size filter dialog choose from the filtering types (Bigger then, Smaller then, or Between values), enter the size (in kilobytes) and click OK.

 This filter was improved to select certain message classes to be processed.
 Using this filter, the user will be allowed to filter out different document types, such as mails, documents, contacts etc. For filtering emails according to this criteria, activate Message class filter button by checking the checkbox next to it, then click on the active button.

 In the Message class filter dialog it is possible to choose if the filter will be applied for all message classes (choose radio button Apply for all message classes) or only for some selected classes (Apply for selected message classes).
 It is also allowed to add Custom message classes to the list of the already existing ones.
 After all necessary custom classes have been checked, click on OK.

 The user can choose from 3 main ways of storing emails and attachments.
 It is possible either to archive the entire email message (in .msg format) with the attachment together (Simple archive), or just the attachment (Archive attachment).
 It is also possible to archive the entire email and copy it to the Public folder (Archive and copy to Public folder).
 This function helps to share the document with other users.
 Everyone with a user account and password on the Exchange server can access the Public Folder.